Daniel-Mietchen/events/JLab-AI-Lunch-Series.md

 # About

-This file assists in planning a presentation at the [JLab](https://www.jlab.org/) AI Lunch Series that I am to give on 2 September 2020, as per https://github.com/Daniel-Mietchen/events/issues/688 .
+This file assists in planning a presentation at the [Jefferson Lab](https://www.jlab.org/)'s [AI Lunch Series](https://www.jlab.org/AI/lunch_series) that I am to give on 2 September 2020, as per https://github.com/Daniel-Mietchen/events/issues/688 .

 # Title